 You will receive a court date and will need to be present during all court proceedings unless your attorney advises you otherwise.
 You may have several court proceedings up to a trial.
 We oftentimes are able to resolve a DUI without the need for trial, but if trial is necessary we will aggressively defend your rights.
 If you lose at trial, you will have a right to appeal to a jury trial.

-If you have been charged with Driving under the Influence or a DUI in Alabama give Sam Dixon.
-We regularly defend clients charged with a DUI throughout the State.
+If you have been charged with Driving under the Influence or a DUI in Alabama give Attorney Sam Dixon a call.
+Dixon Law regularly defends clients charged with a DUI throughout the Birmingham area.
 The consequences of a guilty verdict or guilty plea can be severe for your reputation, finances, car insurance, and you could even face jail time.
 Call us immediately at 205-414-7425.